Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 In addition to these steps we will implement Secure by Design principles that will make the application more resilient.

-# Step 0
+# Initial setup

 Start by opening the `SalesApi.0-starting-point` project in your IDE of choice.
-Run the application either from the IDE or from the CLI using `dotnet run`.
-After starting the project test that the API responds.
+Run the application either from the IDE or from the CLI using the `dotnet run` command.

+After starting the project, you should test that the API responds.
 There is a [requests file](requests.http) you can use (e.g. by installing Rest Client extensions in VS Code).
 Alternatively use curl, postman or any other tool you are comfortable with.
 Issue a GET-request to `https://localhost:7094/api/product`.
 It should return a list of static products.

+The `SalesAPI`-folder containes stepwise solutions where the number on each project folder indicates which step that folder is the solution of.
+For example, the folder named `2-token-transformation` contains the solution **after** implementing Step 2 in this guide.
+If you at any point become stuck or are unable to debug something, consider restarting the step you are currently on by coding from the folder with the solution to the steps you have already finished.

 # Step 1 - Token validation

 The first step to a secure API is adding JWT middleware.
 This is not something you should implement on your own, it should only be configuration.
 In dotnet you will use `AddAuthentication`, `AddJwtBearer` and `AddAuthorization` methods to register the middlewares needed and `UseAuthentication`+`UseAuthorization` to add them to the pipeline.
 The JWT middleware has secure defaults, with validation according to the JWT spec, you need to configure Authority and Audience to make it work correctly against the IdP.
-The config values are included in appsettings.json.
+The config values are included in `appsettings.json`.

 ## Add JWT bearer authentication

 Lets start by adding authentication.
 Add `AddAuthentication` and `AddJwtBearer` to your services in `Program.cs`.

 ```csharp